Hymn Study – Charlotte Mason Mondays

-Having your own hymnal is helpful for hymn study, but you can also find a multitude of hymns online at websites such as NetHymnal.
+Having your own hymnal is helpful for hymn study, but you can also find tons of hymns online at websites such as NetHymnal.
 One thing that’s handy about NetHymnal is that it often provides interesting background about the hymn as well as its writers.

 Hymn Study Made Easy

-In our family, we chose to learn one hymn about every month, depending upon the length and “language” of the hymn.
+In our family, we learn one hymn about every month, depending upon the length and “language” of the hymn.
 (Some of the words and concepts are lengthier and/or more difficult than others.)
-Our basic routine follows:

 3. Point out the theology inherent in the hymn, particularly if you have older children, and identify new words as necessary.